-5. You are trying to send an Ethereum token, but you don't have enough ETH to pay for the network fees.
+5. You are interacting with a smart contract (Ethereum token, CLO staking, NEM mosaic, etc), but you don't have enough of the base coin ETH/CLO/NEM, etc to pay for the network fees.

-- Increase your Ethereum balance.
-Sending any Ethereum transaction (including Ethereum Token transactions) requires a fee paid in Ethereum.
-Even if you hold value in your Ethereum address in the form of ERC20 tokens, those can't be used to pay this fee.
+- Increase your balance of the base coin.
+Any interaction with smart contracts or tokens requires a fee paid in the coin that hosts the contract.
+Even if you hold value in your Ethereum address in the form of ERC20 tokens for example; or have funds locked in the Cold Staking contract, those can't be used to pay this fee.

-6. The transaction is over 100KB in size, because your wallet has too many unspent deposits - most commonly from using the address to receive mining payments.
+6. The transaction is over 100KB in size, because your wallet has too many unspent deposits - most commonly from using the address to receive mining payments and faucets.
 This also greatly increases the fee required for the transaction.

 - Send the funds in smaller transactions, do not select "use all funds" in the send page.